DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 ### Morgantha Gets Suspicious
 <span class="citation"><em>This scene takes place in Chapter 5: Area O1.</em></span>

 If the players fail to convince Morgantha of a comforting cover story, she immediately becomes suspicious of their motives and presence.
+Too wary to entertain their presence any longer, she says, regretfully, that she and her daughters are tired, and asks that the players return the following day to speak further.
+(A player who succeeds on a DC 17 Wisdom (Insight) check discerns that Morgantha is suspicious, not tired.)

+If the players leave, Morgantha watches them depart from the window, then ascends to  <span class="citation">O3.
+Bedroom (p.
+127)</span> one round later to alert Bella and Offlia of the players' suspicious visit.

-After a brief period of time (during which she reveals nothing of note to the players), she briefly excuses herself to withdraw a tray of dream pastries from the oven, then calls upstairs, “Girls, it’s time to taste the fresh batch!”
+If the players fail to leave, after a brief period of time (during which she reveals nothing of note to the players), Morgantha briefly excuses herself to withdraw a tray of dream pastries from the oven, then calls upstairs, “Girls, it’s time to taste the fresh batch!”
 (The dream pastries are obviously near-raw.
 Morgantha’s words are a signal informing the other two **night hags** that undesired guests have arrived in the windmill and must be dealt with.)

 While Bella and Offalia descend from <span class="citation">O3.
 Bedroom (p.
 127)</span>, Morgantha smiles pleasantly at the players and informs them that her daughters are her most valued taste-testers and she is always grateful for their opinions. (“Folks warn you about old age, but it’s true,” she says pleasantly.
 “It can be so difficult to run a business like this on your own.”)